 - 1/2 to 1 teaspoon of red pepper flakes, based on your own taste

-2 cups parmesan, finely grated, divided
+- 2 cups parmesan, finely grated, divide

 - Kosher salt